Goalkeepers: Fernando Muslera (Galatasaray), Martin Silva (Vasco da Gama), Rodrigo Munoz (Libertad).

 They remain a something of an unknown quality and as such it is hugely difficult to make an educated guess on what Tabarez’s team can achieve.
 Without the defensive soliditiy of the 2010 side though, it would be some effort if they were to repeat their fourth place finish from South Africa.

 Key Player – Luis Suarez

 Possessing pace, exquisite dribbling and a cool head in front of goal, Suarez is able to change the course of the game in an instant.
-Currently his country’s leading scorer of all time, he’ll line up on the right of Uruguay’s front three but has license to roam about the pitch.
+Currently his country’s leading scorer of all time, he’ll line up within Uruguay’s fearsome front two.